secondo-database/secondo/Tools/Converter/Tiger2Secondo/README.txt

 possible to convert all the files by a single call of this tool.
 But this is not a good idea.
 The reason is the filesize which corresponds to the unzipped size of all data of the tiger files.
 This will be ten or more GB.
+The first argument of this script may be '--oldstyle'.
+If this option is used, the produced database format  will contain the "DESCRIPTIVE ALGEBRA" part which is not longer allowed within the current Secondo implementation.

-The script has only one option "-single".
+The second option is "-single".
 All other arguments has to be directories containing tiger data or the names of the zip files itself.
-If the -singe option is used, all files in a directory are summarized.
+If the -single option is used, all files in a directory are summarized.
 Otherwise for each file a coresponding relation will be created.

 To convert all the tiger data to a very big database use: